darrenchang/raspberryPiGpio/alternatingLED/README.md

 ## Known issues
-- When the program is not running, the light with anode (+) connected to GPIO pin is slightly lit up because a small amount of current leaks through form 3.3v pin. (it's really hard to see unless you place the lights in really dark place)
+- When the program is not running, the light with anode (+) connected to GPIO pin is slightly lit up, possibly because a small amount of current leaks from the 3.3v pin. (it's really hard to see unless you place the lights in really dark place)
-- The light with anode (+) connected to GPIO pin is slightly brighter than the other one because of the current that leak from 3.3v pin.
+- The light with anode (+) connected to GPIO pin is slightly brighter than the other one possibly because a small amount of current leak from the 3.3v pin.
 You can compare the brightness by turning on both lights.

 ### Possible fix
-- I don't know.
-Any suggestions will be welcome :)
+- I don't know :/

 ## Related links
 [EasyEDA project link](https://easyeda.com/darrenchang951/simepleCircuit-2db9573acd0b414a9f736e7b6b6cfdd0)